 Greetings all!
 My name is Joseph Clay.
 I am 27 years old.
 I am a professional Penetration Tester.
 I am passionate about IT and have always been interested in learning about devices, networks, and other gadgets.
 I like to think outside of the box.
 I prefer to not even be trapped in a box, ideally.
 Below you will find the story of my journey into IT, Cybersecurity, and my current role:

 A career in cybersecurity has been a dream of mine since the first time my iPod was hacked, back when I was 15 years old.
 I used to jailbreak and root all my mobile devices, and I grew to understand a lot about IT from these personal experiences.
-As long as I can remember, I have been taking things apart and putting them back together to learn how they work.
+For as long as I can remember, I have been taking things apart and putting them back together to learn how they work.
 Learning how things function is one of my greatest skills.